ambaker1/OpenSeesMPI/README.md

 Must have mpiexec and OpenSees installed and on the path.
 OpenSees must be installed within a complete Tcl installation (not the light-weight version included with OpenSees download), and the TclMPI package must be installed and available via "package require".

 # Installation and Use:
-Run the installer in the "install" folder.
+Run the installer in the latest release.
 Then, OpenSeesMPI can be called as shown below, where <np> represents the number of parallel processes, and <inputFile> represents the Tcl input script.
 Other MPI options can also be included, as long as the last argument is the input file.